-As of December 31, 2019, the Bank had proper title deeds of the property in its possession with no encumbrances registered over the assets, except for four properties whose net present value as of December 31, 2019 amounted to RSD 1,255 thousand (2018: RSD 1,307 thousand).
+As of December 31, 2019, the Bank had proper title deeds of the property in its possession with no encumbrances registered over the assets, except four real estate whose net present value as of December 31, 2019 amounted to RSD 1,255 thousand (2018: RSD 1,307 thousand).

-In accordance with its adopted accounting policies, the Bank used internally comparable data to review the market values of the buildings in its possession as of December 31, 2019, while it used external valuations by certified appraisers only for the assets acquired in lieu of debt collection (Note 28.3).
+In accordance with the Bank's accounting policies, the Bank used internally comparable data to review the market value of owned buildings as of 31.12.2019., while it used external valuations by authorized appraisers only for the assets acquired through the collection (note 28.3).

-If the Bank were to apply the cost model less accumulated depreciation for measurement of its own buildings, the aggregate carrying value of its buildings would have amounted to RSD 349,357 thousand (2018: RSD 324,243 thousand).
+If the Bank were to apply the cost model less accumulated depreciation for measurement of the buildings owned by the Bank, the carrying value of its buildings would have amounted to RSD 349,357 thousand (2018: RSD 324,243 thousand).